michu84/bch/README.md

 - Qt 6.7.2 for GCC 11 on Ubuntu 22.04 Linux 64-bit
 - Qt 6.8 beta4 for MinGW 13.1 on Windows 10 64-bit

-## Usage

-Using the codec requires three things:
-- **m** parameter, determines the single codeword length as (2^m)-1
-- **t** parameter represents the error correction capability (ECC), affects how many data and parity bits are used within a single codeword size resulting from specifying **m**
-- **primitive polynomial** determines the pattern of emergent Galois field (2^m) and is passed in as a variadic sequence of integer powers of its non-zero coefficients

-Next, plug the values into the *mr::bch<m, t, prim_poly...>* template to construct a usable type, for example:

-    #include "bch.h"
-    using bch_type = mr::bch<m, t, prim_poly...>;

-With the following template parameters:
-- m = 7
-- t = 13
-- primitive polynomial = 1 + x^6 + x^7 (non-zero polynomial coefficient powers: 0, 6, 7)

-the resulting codec type is:

-    using bch_type = mr::bch<7, 13, 0, 6, 7>;

-Now it's simple to encode and decode consecutive codewords.

-    auto encoded = bch_type::encode_codeword(message_bytes);

-    //
-    // transmission errors may appear here in encoded bits...
-    //

-    const auto result = bch_type::decode_codeword(*encoded, decoded_bytes);

-For more details, please refer to the code in tests.h, tests.cpp and main.cpp.

 ## main.cpp

-Implements an executable application running a single test procedure for m=7, t=13 and primitive polynomial 1 + x^6 + x^7.
+Implements an executable running a single test procedure for m=7, t=13 and the primitive polynomial 1 + x^6 + x^7.

-This BCH codec configuration results in a codeword of 127 bits with 50 (usable) data bits and 77 (error correcting) parity bits.
+This BCH code configuration results in a codeword of 127 bits with 50 (usable) data bits and 77 (error correcting) parity bits.

-Test message is a zero terminated "Hello" text.
+The test message is a zero terminated "Hello" text.
 Using 48 data bits out of 50 available wastes 2 bits in each codeword, but still works good enough for a demo.

-Test procedure is running 100 iterations, corrupting the encoded codeword with t random errors in each.
+The test procedure is running 100 iterations, corrupting the encoded codeword with t random errors in each.

 The number of iterations can be controlled by passing a single number as command line argument to the compiled executable.